Preserve-Then-Quantize: Balancing Rank Budgets for Quantization Error Reconstruction in LLMs¶

 arXiv: 2602.02001

-Code: https://ai-isl.github.io/srr (project page)
+Code: https://ai-isl.github.io/srr (Project Page)

-Area: Model Compression / Low-bit Quantization for LLMs
+Area: Model Compression / LLM Low-bit Quantization

 Keywords: PTQ, Quantization Error Reconstruction, Low-rank Compensation, QPEFT, Rank Budget Allocation